chocodelate/game-programming-patterns-fr/book/architecture-performance-and-games.markdown

 [ob]To me, this is a key goal of software architecture: **minimize the amount of knowledge you need to have in-cranium before you can make progress.**[oe]

-Pour moi, voici le but clé de l'architecture logiciel : **Minimiser le montant de connaissance dont vous avez besoin d'avoir en tête avant de pouvoir réaliser un avancée.**
+Pour moi, voici le but clé de l'architecture logicielle : **Minimiser la quantité de connaissances dont vous avez besoin d'avoir en tête avant de pouvoir réaliser un avancée.**

 [ob]The later stages come into play too, of course.
 Another definition of decoupling is that a *change* to one piece of code doesn't necessitate a change to another.